sheygs/javascript-basics/README.md

 # javaScript-basics
-A complete guide to re-brush up my JavaScript fundamentals
+A complete guide to brush up my JavaScript fundamentals